-6.3 Hose/Drill Towers/Training Buildings
+6.3 Hose/ Drill Towers/ Training Buildings

-The term "Hose" Tower is somewhat of a misnomer in these days of "self-drying" hoses, which require no hanging.
-However, all towers are still actively used for "Drill" and some of the most recently constructed may be attached to specialised Training Buildings e.g. Kilmarnock and Maryhill Road, Glasgow.
+The term "Hose" Tower is somewhat of a misnomer in these days of "selfdrying" hoses, which require no hanging.
+However, all towers are still actively used for "Drill" and may be attached to specialised Training Buildings e.g. Kilmarnock and Maryhill Road, Glasgow.
 There are two common types of tower, i.e. brick built and tubular steel construction.
-The brick built version may include features for "Drill" purposes such as internal platforms, window openings, balconies, etc. Steel towers are open structures of varying complexity.
+The brick build version may include features for "Drill" purposes such as internal platforms, window openings, balconies, etc. Steel towers are open structures of varying complexity.

-A recent development has been the erection of specialist training buildings at some larger fire stations as well as on standalone sites also.
+Specialist training buildings at some larger fire stations as well as on standalone sites may exist.
 Examples include the training Centre in Cambuslang on the outskirts of Glasgow and Training Centre at Garroch Loaning on the outskirts of Dumfries.
 These vary greatly in nature and use.
 It is not possible to give a standard specification.
 Some are used for breathing apparatus training and can be basic domestic type structures that are flooded with non-toxic smoke.
 A more sophisticated and expensive type of building is used for realistic training for fires.
 These buildings are more expensive as they have to be resistant to fire.
 In two known cases demountable steel containers have been bolted together to form a training unit.
 In such cases actual costs/local evidence must be adopted.